 The following is a description of the valuation methodologies used for SWIB assets measured at fair value.
+There are no changes to the methodologies used during the years ended December 31, 2018 and December 31, 2017.

 Level 1 investments are generally valued at the official closing price (usually the last trade price) or the last bid price on the security's primary exchange.
-Such investments generally include common stock, preferred stock, exchange-traded derivatives and exchange-traded funds.
+Such investments generally include exchangetraded securities such as equities, preferred stock, certain derivatives, and exchange-traded funds.
+U.S. Treasury Bills and only the most recently-issued US Treasury Notes and Bonds are classified as level 1 because available pricing for these securities is similarly reliable to exchange-traded securities.

-Level 2 investments are valued using observable inputs, by third-party pricing services using either a bid evaluation or a matrix-pricing technique.
-Bid evaluation s may include market quotations that are based on yields, maturities, call features, and ratings.
-Matrix-pricing is used to value securities based on their relationship to benchmark market prices for securities with similar interest rates, maturities and credit ratings.
-Pricing in this level may also include market approaches that incorporates benchmark interest rates.
-Other factors such as infrequent trading, inactive market, or adjusted quoted prices may also result in Level 2 measurements.
-Debt securities comprise the majority of the Level 2 investments because they are generally traded using a dealer market, with lower trading volumes than Level 1 securities.
+Level 2 investments are valued using observable inputs by third-party pricing services using either a bid evaluation or a matrix-pricing technique.
+Bid evaluations may include market quotations that are based on yields, maturities, call features, and ratings.
+Matrix-pricing is used to value securities based on their relationship to benchmark market prices for securities with similar interest rates, maturities, and credit ratings.
+Pricing in this level may also include market approaches that incorporate benchmark interest rates.
+Debt securities comprise the majority of the level 2 investments because they are generally traded using a dealer market, with lower trading volumes than level 1 securities.
+Over-the-counter derivatives, such as swaps, TBAs, and foreign exchange contracts, are also included in level 2 because they are priced using a market approach that considers benchmark interest rates and foreign exchange rates.

-NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2017 and 2016
+NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2019 and 2018

 Level 3 investments are generally valued using significant inputs that are unobservable to the marketplace.
 This may occur if an investment is illiquid or its value is based on estimates.
 For the WRS, such investments primarily include directly-held real estate, valued using appraisals and, as such, rely on unobservable inputs.
-Foreign Government/Agency securities in Level 3 are valued using proprietary valuation models.
-Stocks and Preferred Securities included in the Level 3 hierarchy are generally privately-held securities valued using valuation models such as price multiples incorporating public company comparables, discounted cash flows, and milestone valuation models.
+Foreign Government/Agency securities in level 3 are valued using proprietary valuation models.
+Asset Backed Securities included in level 3 represent private placements that are valued at purchase price because third-party valuations are unavailable.
+Equities, convertibles, and preferred securities included in the level 3 hierarchy are generally privately-held securities valued using valuation models such as price multiples incorporating public company comparables, discounted cash flows and milestone valuation models.
 In some instances of privately-held preferred securities, valuation is determined based on recent financing rounds.
-A smaller portion of Level 3 investments represent private debt securities which are priced using matrix pricing techniques that include unobservable inputs and judgements to infer a spread over publicly-priced fixed income investments.
-Cash and Cash Equivalents included in Level 3 represent securities priced at cost.
+Bank loans, which represent the majority of corporate bonds and private placements in the level 3 category, are priced by vendors using proprietary models which may incorporate unobservable inputs.
+Cash and Cash Equivalents included in level 3 represent securities priced at cost.
 Typically, due to their short-term nature, cost approximates fair value for these investments.
+Other factors such as infrequent trading, inactive market, or adjusted quoted prices may also result in level 3 measurements.

-SWIB Investments by Fair Value Level as of December 31, 2016 (in thousands) are noted in the following table.
+SWIB Investments by Fair Value Level as of December 31, 2018 and 2017 (in thousands) are noted in the following tables.